Derby Blues

 I got the Kentucky Derby day blues

-A Kentucky tradition
+Kentucky finest tradition

 My fatal addiction